victor-pena/victor/_posts/2024-06-10-infraestructura-compensacion-periferico.md

 ---

-"Processes of socio-environmental metabolic circulation transform both social and physical environments and produce social and physical milieus (such as cities) with new and distinct qualities" (Heynen 2005).[^1]
+"Processes of socio-environmental metabolic circulation transform both social and physical environments and produce social and physical milieus (such as cities) with new and distinct qualities" (Heynen et al. 2005).[^1]

 ---